Summary

 Risks to public finances

-The amount of compensation sought by Ruby River, “no less than” $20 billion USD, is staggering—the most ever requested by an investor under NAFTA investor-state dispute settlement.
+The initial amount of compensation sought by Ruby River, “no less than” $20 billion USD, was staggering—the most ever requested by an investor under NAFTA investor-state dispute settlement.
+Yet even the revised amount now sought by the investor could be several billions of dollars.
+If they win, it would easily be the largest NAFTA award to date.

-Ruby River’s inflated demands are based on the investor’s speculative estimate of the profits the LNG project supposedly would have made over its lifetime.
-It is many, many times the costs actually incurred in seeking project approval ($120 million USD by the investor’s estimate).34 If Ruby River could win even a significant fraction of what it is demanding, it could make the investor-state litigation a more profitable venture than proceeding with the Énergie Saguenay project itself, with all its attendant risks.
+As described above, Ruby River’s inflated demands are based on the investor’s speculative estimate of the fair market value of the LNG project at the date of the tribunal’s final decision.
+It is many times the costs actually incurred in seeking project approval ($120 million USD by the investor’s estimate).36 If Ruby River were to win the compensation it seeks, it could make the investor-state litigation a more profitable venture than proceeding with the Énergie Saguenay project itself, with all its attendant risks.

 Even setting aside the climate costs and regulatory risks associated with such a major fossil fuel project, the claimant’s rose-tinted profit projections ignore the fundamental business uncertainties stemming from operational issues and market volatility that have beset similar LNG projects.

-As part of its defence in this second Keystone case, the U.S. is arguing that the legacy provisions in CUSMA apply only to ISDS claims related to measures taken before July 1, 2020, when NAFTA was terminated.41
+As part of its defence in this second Keystone case and the parallel Alberta claim, the U.S. is arguing that the legacy provisions in CUSMA apply only to ISDS claims related to measures taken before July 1, 2020, when NAFTA was terminated.43

 NAFTA rules allow non-disputing parties to make their views on interpretive matters known to ISDS tribunals.
-Mexico intervened in the Keystone case at the jurisdictional stage to strongly support the U.S. position.42
+Mexico intervened in the Keystone case at the jurisdictional stage to strongly support the U.S. position.44

 This was an irresponsible decision, both from the standpoint of the Canadian taxpayer and that of climate justice.
-Canadian lawyers could, and should, have tried to mitigate the risk of a multibillion settlement, but instead chose to do nothing.
+Canadian lawyers could, and should, have tried to mitigate the risk of a multi-billion-dollar settlement.
+Instead, out of fear of alienating the Alberta government and TC Energy, the Canadian legal team requested a suspension of the Ruby River case until other tribunals had ruled on the validity of the U.S. and Mexican interpretation of the legacy provisions.

-Canada could also have respected the newly elected Biden administration’s decision to cancel the Keystone XL pipeline but instead chose to side, by its inaction, with TC Energy—the Canadian-owned company backing the doomed, and environmentally harmful, pipeline project.
+Given the high financial and environmental stakes in this case, Canada ought to have pursued every available legal defence.
+It might also have respected the newly elected Biden administration’s decision to cancel the Keystone XL pipeline.
+Instead, through its inaction, it chose to side with TC Energy and the Alberta government—the key backers of the doomed and environmentally harmful pipeline project.
 Given this mishandling of Canada’s legal defence, it would be reasonable for the Quebec government to insist that Ottawa assume full financial responsibility for any eventual payout if Ruby River wins its case.

 Impeding climate action